jeevanp03/jeevanp03/README.md

 Welcome to my GitHub profile!
 I'm a 4th-year Management Engineering student at the University of Waterloo, specializing in Artificial Intelligence.
 I'm passionate about building AI-driven solutions, designing full-stack applications, and exploring the intersection of data science and software engineering.

+In my spare time, I enjoy watching and playing: both forms of football (American and European), basketball, squash, tennis, and golf.
+I am also an amateur marathon runner, Brazilian Jiu-Jitsu practitioner, as well as a casual cologne collector.

 <details>
   <summary><strong>💼 Professional Experience</strong></summary>